Creamy, cheesy, delicious red pesto pasta with spinach. A quick and easy pasta dish, great for a tasty weeknight dinner.

 This red pesto pasta is on weekly rotation in my house, especially as we are back to school and a normal routine.
 We love this on its own but if you are really hungry you could serve it with some good garlic bread.
 I always top it with extra grated cheese and some fresh basil leaves.
 I don’t recommend freezing this dish because of the mascarpone but any leftovers can be stored in the fridge for a day or two and reheated on the hob until it is piping hot.

-More Quick and Easy Weeknight Dinners you May Like:
+More Tasty Weeknight Dinners you May Like:

 Red Pesto Pasta